abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 ```

 ### super()
 Calls direct parent's construtor.
 Any constructor that matches argument is called if multiple are present.
+Has to be the first non-comment statement in the constructor body.

 The first call in any constructor has to be `super()` or `this()`, always.
 Java compiler inserts an empty `super()` call if they aren't there!